uclnlp/fakenewschallenge/README.md

 at Stanford University for [the description of their development efforts for FNC-1](https://web.stanford.edu/class/cs224n/reports/2761239.pdf).
 The model presented here is based on their setup.
-* Florian Mai at the Christian-Albrechts Universtität zu Kiel for insightful and constructive discussions during model development.
+* Florian Mai at the Department of Computer Science at Christian-Albrechts Universtität zu Kiel for insightful and constructive discussions during model development.